mabe02/lanterna/docs/examples/gui/panels.md

 	Panel rightPanel = new Panel();
 	mainPanel.addComponent(rightPanel.withBorder(Borders.singleLine("Right Panel")));

-	window.setComponent(Panels.vertical(mainPanel.withBorder(Borders.singleLine("Main Panel"))));
+	window.setComponent(mainPanel.withBorder(Borders.singleLine("Main Panel")));
 	textGUI.addWindow(window);
 ```

 In the example above, the "Main Panel" holds two seperate panels: the "Left Panel" and the "Right Panel".

-The left and right panel sit next to each other because the `Panels` utility class was used:
+The left and right panel sit next to each other because a layout manager was provided:

 ```
-	Panel panel = Panels.vertical(mainPanel.withBorder(Borders.singleLine("Main Panel")));
+	mainPanel.setLayoutManager(new LinearLayout(Direction.HORIZONTAL));
 ```

-The `Panels` class is a utility class for quickly bunching up components in a panel, arranged in a particular pattern.
+By default, the layout for `Panel`s is a default `LinearLayout` set to `VERTICAL`, meaning that when components are added, they will sit on top of each other rather than next to each other.
+More information on layout managers can be found in the layout manager section.

 ### Screenshot